SufiaSimjee/myanmarexchangerateapi/README.md

 ## Description

 This API provides information about foreign currency exchange rates in Myanmar.
-The data is collected personally by the developer from various online resources, including Facebook pages, Myanmar Market Price app, and other publicly available sources.
+The data is collected personally by the developer from various publicly available online resources, including Facebook pages, the Myanmar Market Price app, and other websites reporting currency rates.

+This API is intended to offer a general overview of currency rates in Myanmar and does not intend to replace official sources or guarantee complete accuracy.
+Users should treat the data as indicative rather than authoritative.

-All requests and responses use JSON format for simplicity and compatibility.
+Note: All requests and responses use JSON format for simplicity and compatibility across different platforms and programming environments.

 ## Disclaimer

 1. The data may not be 100% accurate.
-2. The developer does not take any responsibility for any discrepancies or losses resulting from the use of data provided by this API.
+2. The developer does not take any responsibility for any discrepancies, losses, or damages resulting from the use of this API or the data it provides.
+3. This API is provided for informational purposes only.
+Users are solely responsible for verifying any data before relying on it.

 ## Motivation